RISE FAQs

 Researchers

 Yes.
-The ACR has a process through which investigators can request analyses of data from the RISE registry.
-Instructions on requesting data are on the Request RISE Data page.
+The ACR offers a formal process for investigators to request analyses of RISE registry data.
+Detailed instructions on requesting projects are on the Request RISE Data page.

 An overview of the data request process is on the Request RISE Data page.

-You only need IRB approval for your proposed project if your organization requires it.
-The ACR has received the necessary approvals and exemptions from the Western IRB for the procedures for collecting the data and using it for research purposes.
-Additionally, each data analytic center (DAC) has received IRB approval from their local institutions to conduct analyses of the data.
-However, researchers may be required to have their proposed projects independently approved or exempted by their local IRBs.
+If your organization requires it, you will need IRB approval for your proposed project.
+The ACR has received the necessary approvals and exemptions from the Western Internal Review Board (IRB) – Copernicus Group (WCG) for the procedures for collecting the data and using it for research purposes.
+Additionally, each RISE data analytic center has received IRB approval from their local institutions to conduct analyses of the data.

-No. Currently, the ACR does not release limited datasets to individual investigators or organizations.
-Instead, it contracts with data analytic centers (DACs) with the expertise and technical infrastructure to analyze complex, large electronic health record-based datasets.
+No. Currently, the ACR does not release limited data sets to individual investigators or organizations.
+Instead, your project’s analysis will be completed by an ACR-contracted data analytic center (DAC).
+These DACs have the expertise and technical infrastructure to analyze complex, large electronic health record-based data sets.

 RISE extracts all EHR information collected by rheumatology professionals during routine clinical practice, including a wide range of rheumatic diseases.
-If you want to see examples of the routinely captured data, send your request to RISE@rheumatology.org.
+If you want to see examples of the routinely captured data, visit RISE for Discovery or reach out to RISE@rheumatology.org.

-No. The ACR does not collect or request biologic samples because the RISE registry works by digitally pulling information from electronic health records.
+No. The ACR does not collect or request biologic samples; RISE functions by digitally pulling information from electronic health records.

 Researchers who plan to apply for grant funding should be aware of the following important information:

-2. We highly encourage researchers to contact RISE staff to discuss the research topics before submitting a request.
-In addition, we are more than happy to provide feedback on available data and previous projects related to the topic.
+- Connect with Us Early: We encourage researchers to contact RISE staff to discuss topics before submitting a request.
+We can provide feedback on available data and previous projects related to the topic.

-3. Researchers who plan to apply for funding may also want to consider the “preliminary data pathway.”
+- Consider your Data Pathway: Researchers who plan to apply for funding may also want to consider the “preliminary data track.”
 This option allows requestors who have some funding readily available to conduct basic preliminary analyses either as a feasibility study or to gather the information that will enhance the funding application.
-More details on this pathway are available in the RISE Data User Guide.
+More details on this pathway are available in the RISE Project Proposal User Guide.

 Still have a question?

 We're happy to answer any other questions you may have.
-To learn more about accessing RISE data for research purposes, read the RISE Data User Guide or contact RISE@rheumatology.org.
+To learn more about proposing a RISE project, read the RISE Project Proposal User Guide or contact RISE@rheumatology.org.